Motor coordination: Quantifying inter-limb and intra-limb coordination

-Related Theories of Motor Coordination
+Related theories of motor coordination

 Muscle synergies

 Nikolai Bernstein proposed the existence of muscle synergies as a neural strategy of simplifying the control of multiple degrees of freedom.
 A functional muscle synergy is defined as a pattern of co-activation of muscles recruited by a single neural command signal.
 One muscle can be part of multiple muscle synergies, and one synergy can activate multiple muscles.
 Synergies are learned, rather than being hardwired, like motor programs, and are organized in a task-dependent manner.
 In other words, it is likely that a synergy is structured for a particular action and not for the possible activation levels of the components themselves.
-Work from Emilio Bizzi have suggested that sensory feedback adapts synergies to fit behavioral constraints, but may differ in an experience-dependent manner.
-Synergies allow the components for a particular task to be controlled with a single signal, not independently.
-As the muscles of limb controlling movement are linked, it is likely that the error and variability are also shared, providing flexibility and compensating for in errors in the individual motor components.
+Work from Emilio Bizzi suggests that sensory feedback adapts synergies to fit behavioral constraints, but may differ in an experience-dependent manner.
+Synergies allow the components for a particular task to be controlled with a single signal, rather than independently.
+As the muscles of limb controlling movement are linked, it is likely that the error and variability are also shared, providing flexibility and compensating for errors in the individual motor components.

-The current method of finding muscle synergies is by using statistical and/or coherence analyses on measured EMG (electromyography) signals of different muscles during certain movements.
+The current method of finding muscle synergies is to use statistical and/or coherence analyses on measured EMG (electromyography) signals of different muscles during movements.
 A reduced number of control elements (muscle synergies) are combined to form a continuum of muscle activation for smooth motor control during various tasks.
 Directionality of a movement has an effect on how the motor task is performed (i.e. walking forward vs. walking backward, each uses different levels of contraction in different muscles).
 Moreover, it is thought that the muscle synergies limited the number of degrees of freedom by constraining the movements of certain joints or muscles (flexion and extension synergies).
 However, the biological reason for muscle synergies is debated.
+In addition to the understanding of muscle coordination, muscle synergies have also been instrumental in assessing motor impairments, helping to identify deviations in typical movement patterns and underlying neurological disorders.